CryptosOdysseus/AALE-Contributions/20190827-SALI-LMSS-vs-AALE-usability.md

 Say a fleet of fetch-pay-deliver drones have been hacked and gone rogue somewhere in the middle of 'Murica but they AAS drones are legally under management of a highly sophisticated Vermont BBLLC that supports a DAO with a system of attribution to (human) legal entities for the consequences of their acts, starting with liability.

-Yet, the case is handled by a relatively middle-of-the-road local Law firm from where the harmed parties originate, and while that local law firm has integrated the SALI LMSS features in its legal practice process, it is rather clueless with regard to AAS/AALE B/L/T/ process management issues.
+Yet, the case on the plaintiffs side is handled by a relatively middle-of-the-road local Law firm from where the harmed parties originate, and while that local law firm has integrated the SALI LMSS features in its legal practice process, it is rather clueless with regard to AAS/AALE B/L/T/ process management issues.

-Suppose that, meanwhile, some good enough solutions to deal with AAS issues under AALE management have emerged out of Cambridge (guess who), etc: obviously you want the two systems SALI LMSS and AALE B/L/T/ process to be able to work together.
+Suppose that, meanwhile, some good enough solutions to deal with human-AAS issues under AALE management have emerged from Cambridge: obviously you want the two systems SALI LMSS and AALE B/L/T/ process to be able to work together.

-We noticed some 10 (ten) _**interoperability aspects**_ in previous paragraph A-1-3, [there](https://github.com/CryptosOdysseus/AALE-Contributions/blob/master/20190827-SALI-LMSS-vs-AALE-usability.md#interoperability-aspect-), [there](https://github.com/CryptosOdysseus/AALE-Contributions/blob/master/20190827-SALI-LMSS-vs-AALE-usability.md#interoperability-aspect--1), [there](https://github.com/CryptosOdysseus/AALE-Contributions/blob/master/20190827-SALI-LMSS-vs-AALE-usability.md#interoperability-aspect--2), [there](https://github.com/CryptosOdysseus/AALE-Contributions/blob/master/20190827-SALI-LMSS-vs-AALE-usability.md#interoperability-aspect--3), [there](https://github.com/CryptosOdysseus/AALE-Contributions/blob/master/20190827-SALI-LMSS-vs-AALE-usability.md#interoperability-aspect--4), [there](https://github.com/CryptosOdysseus/AALE-Contributions/blob/master/20190827-SALI-LMSS-vs-AALE-usability.md#interoperability-aspect--5), [there](https://github.com/CryptosOdysseus/AALE-Contributions/blob/master/20190827-SALI-LMSS-vs-AALE-usability.md#interoperability-aspect--6), [there](https://github.com/CryptosOdysseus/AALE-Contributions/blob/master/20190827-SALI-LMSS-vs-AALE-usability.md#interoperability-aspect--7), [there](https://github.com/CryptosOdysseus/AALE-Contributions/blob/master/20190827-SALI-LMSS-vs-AALE-usability.md#interoperability-aspect--8), and [there](https://github.com/CryptosOdysseus/AALE-Contributions/blob/master/20190827-SALI-LMSS-vs-AALE-usability.md#interoperability-aspect--9).
+We noticed some 10 (ten) _**interoperability aspects**_ in above previous paragraph A-1-3, [there](https://github.com/CryptosOdysseus/AALE-Contributions/blob/master/20190827-SALI-LMSS-vs-AALE-usability.md#interoperability-aspect-), [there](https://github.com/CryptosOdysseus/AALE-Contributions/blob/master/20190827-SALI-LMSS-vs-AALE-usability.md#interoperability-aspect--1), [there](https://github.com/CryptosOdysseus/AALE-Contributions/blob/master/20190827-SALI-LMSS-vs-AALE-usability.md#interoperability-aspect--2), [there](https://github.com/CryptosOdysseus/AALE-Contributions/blob/master/20190827-SALI-LMSS-vs-AALE-usability.md#interoperability-aspect--3), [there](https://github.com/CryptosOdysseus/AALE-Contributions/blob/master/20190827-SALI-LMSS-vs-AALE-usability.md#interoperability-aspect--4), [there](https://github.com/CryptosOdysseus/AALE-Contributions/blob/master/20190827-SALI-LMSS-vs-AALE-usability.md#interoperability-aspect--5), [there](https://github.com/CryptosOdysseus/AALE-Contributions/blob/master/20190827-SALI-LMSS-vs-AALE-usability.md#interoperability-aspect--6), [there](https://github.com/CryptosOdysseus/AALE-Contributions/blob/master/20190827-SALI-LMSS-vs-AALE-usability.md#interoperability-aspect--7), [there](https://github.com/CryptosOdysseus/AALE-Contributions/blob/master/20190827-SALI-LMSS-vs-AALE-usability.md#interoperability-aspect--8), and [there](https://github.com/CryptosOdysseus/AALE-Contributions/blob/master/20190827-SALI-LMSS-vs-AALE-usability.md#interoperability-aspect--9).

 #
 #